Why Traditional Disinfectants Fail in Canadian Hospitals - CleanSmart Canada

 The Evidence: Years of Research on Worker Health

 The picture is global.
-A study in Southern African hospitals measured staff exposure to glutaraldehyde, formaldehyde, and chlorhexidine and confirmed exposure–response relationships with airway disease.
-Another found that 14.8% of healthcare staff reported work-related skin symptoms due to cleaning agents.
+A study published in PubMed Central examined healthcare worker exposure to glutaraldehyde, formaldehyde, and chlorhexidine in Southern African hospitals and identified exposure–response relationships associated with airway disease and respiratory symptoms.
+A separate study published in Contact Dermatitis found that 14.8% of healthcare staff reported work-related skin symptoms linked to cleaning agents and disinfectant exposure.

 The Problem with Chemical-Heavy Disinfectants